bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 1 current

 Description:
 `CND` sets the state of the specified condition flag to ON or OFF.
-The first parameter, "cnd#" specifies which of the 64 available condition flags is to be set.
-Accordingly, "cnd#" may be any integer from 1 to 64 inclusive.
+The first parameter, cnd# specifies which of the 64 available condition flags is to be set.
+Accordingly, cnd# may be any integer from 1 to 64.
 If this parameter is omitted, RNMR will prompt for a flag number with 1 as the default.
 The second parameter, "state" specifies the logical state to  which the condition flag should be set.
 The acceptable choices of this parameter are ON and OFF.
 If "state" is omitted, RNMR will prompt for the state of the `CND` flag with the current state as the default.
-That is, by default no changes are made to the condition flag.
 ## CNVFL
 Convolution filter